History of Bill Cosby in Timeline

 In 1975, Bill Cosby starred in Sidney Poitier's crime comedy Let's Do It Again.

-In 2014, Judy Huth filed a civil suit against Bill Cosby alleging that he sexually assaulted her in 1975, when she was 16 years old.
+In 2014, Judy Huth filed a civil suit against Bill Cosby in California, alleging that in 1975, he had sexually assaulted her when she was 16 years old.

 In 1976, Bill Cosby starred in the comedy Mother, Jugs & Speed.